Beer Logos Offer a Diverse Taste of History, Mythology

 Stella Artois was a special beer for Christmas in 1926, the original name was a combination of the Latin word for “star” and Sebastian Artois, the brewmaster from Louvain, Belgium who worked at the Den Hoorn Brewery, whose own roots traced back to 1366.
 Den Hoorn is Dutch for “The Horn” which was prominently displayed.
 The frame around the name on the logo is the style of Flemish architecture in the city proper.

-Beers are a great example of products not afraid to be different and tying their unique stories into their logos.
+Beers are a great example of products not being afraid to be different and tying their unique stories into their logos.
 If you’re looking to do some similar branding, try a service like Tailor Brands for your logo needs.
 It lets you choose from potentially hundreds of different freelancers all eager to get your work.